Blog

 Grenada County, Mississippi is in USDA Hardiness Zone 8a.
 The average last spring frost is March 30 and first fall frost is October 31.

-Grenada County County sits in USDA Zone 8a.
+Grenada County sits in USDA Zone 8a.
 Cabbage grows reliably in zones 1a through 10b, so it's a good fit here.

-Can Cabbage grow in Grenada County County's climate?
+Can Cabbage grow in Grenada County's climate?

 🌱